Messenger

 HPV Testing

-What are the symptoms of an HPV infection?
+What are the Symptoms of an HPV Infection?

-Who is at risk of HPV infection?
+Who is at Risk of Contracting HPV?

-Other Risk Factors
+Other Contributing Risk Factors

 • Pregnancy at a young age

-• Having multiple children
+• Having multiple childbirths (high parity)

-How to Prevent HPV Infection
+How to Prevent HPV Infections

-Trust in Safety with HPV Vaccination at Ramkhamhaeng Hospital
+Ensure Absolute Peace of Mind with HPV Vaccination at Ramkhamhaeng Hospital